google/dart_cli_pkg/README.md

 }
 ```

-Each task describes exactly which configuration variables it uses.
+Each task specifies exactly which configuration variables it uses.
 Configuration
-that just applies to one set of tasks is always prefixed with a corresponding
+specific to a particular set of tasks is always prefixed with a corresponding
 name.
 For example, [`pkg.jsFlags`][] applies to JavaScript compilation.

 [`pkg.jsFlags`]: https://pub.dev/documentation/cli_pkg/latest/cli_pkg/jsFlags.html